magenta-aps/os2borgerpc-kiosk-image/docs/source/install_setup.rst

 and hit ENTER.
 Otherwise, specify disk and partitions according to your needs.

+OPTIONAL: You can activate disk encryption by checking the option "Encrypt the LVM group with LUKS" (hit TAB or use the arrow keys to highlight the relevant line then press ENTER) and then entering a passphrase.
+If you activate disk encryption, it will be necessary to enter the chosen passphrase during every startup of the computer.
+Entering the passphrase will require a physical keyboard.

-As this will destroy all data in the disk in question, you will now be asked to "Confirm destructive action".
+As the installation will destroy all data on the disk in question, you will now be asked to "Confirm destructive action".
 To proceed, select "Continue".

 .. warning::  This step *will* destroy all data on the disk you install on.

 The system will now install - this will take some time.

 Remove the install media and reboot.

+NOTE: If you chose to activate disk encryption, the computer will ask for the passphrase shortly after the reboot.

 The login screen may contain output related to the upstart process: